AwesomenessReborn/PNM-candidate-tracker/README.md

 # PNM-candidate-tracker

-A Discord bot and Express server for managing feedback on potential new members (PNMs) of a fraternity.
+This project is designed to manage feedback for Potential New Members (PNMs) of a fraternity via discord feedback channels.
+It consists of two primary components:

 ## TODO